xlatt/Document-statistics-service/README.md

 There are two ways how to interact with Text-processor.
 One is to upload document for statistics extraction and retrieve statistics using **HTTP PUT** method.
 If this method is used documented is uploaded, statistics are extracted and document is discarded.
 Another way is to use **HTTP POST, GET and DELETE** methods to **upload** document, **extract** statistics and **delete** document.
 When document is uploaded, first it is stored in cache and then it is stored in database from which can be retrieved later. **POST** and **PUT** methods has to send a file and use header "Content-type: text/<type>" to tell text-processor how to treat this document.
+Every response is formatted in **JSON**.

 ### PUT